The Home Education Initiative – Community Feedback & Support

 What will my membership fee be used for?

-Our ambition for the future is huge, but right now, we want to deliver an immediate impact and a clear reason to join our mission.
-We offer two ways to get involved:
+Our ambition for the future is huge, but right now, we want to deliver an immediate impact and a clear reason to join our mission, that’s why we are offering our discounts.

 - Our low-cost Discount Membership card, which is unlocks our exclusive, negotiated discounts at educational and recreational venues, making regular, enriching activities more affordable for every family.